Tight factorizations of girth-$g$-regular graphs: Egc girth-4-regular graphs

-This way, $jj=a_j\cap a_{j+4}\cap b_j$, $j(j+2)=b_j\cap b_{j+2}\cap c_j$, $j(j+3)=a_j\cap c_j\cap c_{j+1}$ and $j(j+4)=a_{j+4}\cap b_{j+2}\cap c_{j+1}$, $\forall j\in\mathbb{Z}_7$.
-We show there is no proper edge coloring of $H$ that is tight on every 4-cycle.
-To prove this, we recur to the bipartite graph $\GA(H)$ whose parts $V_1$ and $V_2$ are respectively the twenty-eight edges of $H$ and the twenty-one 4-cycles of $H$, with adjacency between an edge $ij$ of $H$ and a 4-cycle $C$ of $H$ whenever $C$ passes through $ij$; $\GA(H)$ is represented in Fig.~\ref{f4}(b) with $a_i$ written as $ai$ ($i=1,2,3$).
+$\forall j\in\mathbb{Z}_7.$ We show there is no proper edge coloring of $H$ that is tight on every 4-cycle.
+To prove this, we recur to the bipartite graph $\GA(H)$ whose parts $V_1$ and $V_2$ are respectively the twenty-eight edges and twenty-one 4-cycles of $H$ with adjacency between an edge $ij$ of $H$ and a 4-cycle $C$ of $H$ whenever $C$ passes through $ij$.

+$\GA(H)$ is represented in Fig.~\ref{f4}(b) with $a_i$ written as $ai$ ($i=1,2,3$).
 A tight factorization of $H$ would be equivalent to a 4-coloring of $\GA(H)$ that is monochromatic on each vertex of $V_1$ but covering the four colors at the edges incident to each vertex of $V_2$.
 We begin by coloring the edges incident to vertices $00,02,03,04$ respectively with colors black, red, blue and green.
 This forces the coloring of the subgraph of $\GA(H)$ in the lower left of Fig.~\ref{f4}.
 By transferring this coloring to the representation of $\GA(H)$ on the right of Fig.~\ref{f4}, as shown, it is verified that vertex 15 on the bottom of the representation does not admit properly any of the four used colors.